FlyJingFish/AndroidAOP/README_EN.md

 - @AndroidAopMatchClassMethod is the aspect of matching class methods
 - @AndroidAopReplaceClass is called by the replacement method
 - @AndroidAopModifyExtendsClass is a modified inherited class
+- @AndroidAopCollectMethod is the direct inheritance class of collection

 #### 1. **@AndroidAopPointCut** is used to make aspects in the form of annotations on the method.
 The above annotations are all made through this.
 [Please see the wiki document for detailed usage](https://github.com/FlyJingFish/AndroidAOP/wiki/@AndroidAopPointCut)